 You have the remainder of your afternoon and evening at leisure to explore.

 After breakfast, we take a short ride to the Waitangi Treaty House and tour this historic site.
 The house was originally built as a simple four-room cottage in 1834 but has been restored and altered several times since then.
 It was here that representatives of the British Crown and many leading Maori chiefs of the North and South islands signed the Treaty of Waitangi in 1840.
 The Treaty is seen as the founding document that transformed the homeland the Maori called Aotearoa into the nation of New Zealand.
 The Treaty Grounds include period homes and a war canoe so large it is capable of carrying more than 80 warriors.

 We return to the hotel in time for you to have lunch on your own, perhaps at one of the many cafes.
 You have the afternoon free to continue exploring this delightful seaside area.
 You can choose to visit a museum, browse a bookstore, or just savor the quiet nature of a local walk.
 Outdoor activities include kayaking, snorkeling, golf, and swimming in the surf on one of the spectacular beaches.
 You can also follow one of the many enticing walking trails that lead you to views that will encourage you to linger.

 Enjoy an included dinner at a local restaurant this evening.

 Today we'll depart the Bay of Islands for Auckland, enjoying an included lunch along the way, and spend the night at an Auckland airport hotel.

-This morning we transfer to the airport for our flight home via Sydney.
+This morning we transfer to the airport for our flight home via Sydney or Brisbane.